Trivadis/terraform-oci-tvdlab-host/examples/host_db19c/README.md

   - *compartment_ocid* OCID of the compartment where to create all resources
   - *tenancy_ocid* tenancy id where to create the resources
   - *host_subnet* List of subnets for the host hosts
-  - *tvd_def_password* Default password for windows administrator, oracle, directory and more
+  - *lab_def_password* Default password for windows administrator, oracle, directory and more
   - *lab_source_url* preauthenticated URL to the LAB source ZIP file.
   - *ssh_authorized_keys* SSH authorized keys to access the resource.
 - provide a URL for software download to make sure Oracle binaries will be